elismatiQ/elismatiq.com/src/en/blog/2024-11-05-ai-tools-non-tech-entrepreneurs.md

 date: 2024-11-05
 description: "Discover how Claude.ai, Perplexity.ai, and NotebookLM can transform your daily life as an entrepreneur without any technical skills required."
 ogImage: /assets/img/blog/2024-11-05-ai-tools-for-non-tech-entrepreneurs.png
-title: "AI tools for non-technical entrepreneurs"
+title: "artificial intelligence (AI) tools for non-technical entrepreneurs"
 translationKey: 2024-11-05-ai-tools-non-tech-entrepreneurs
 ---

-## Breaking Down the Essential AI Tools for Non-Technical Entrepreneurs
+## Breaking Down the Essential artificial intelligence (AI) Tools for Non-Technical Entrepreneurs

 Did you know that 67% of entrepreneurs feel overwhelmed by the rapid advancement of AI technology?
 Don't worry - you're not alone!
 As an entrepreneur without a tech background, diving into AI might seem daunting.
 But here's the exciting part: you don't need to be a tech wizard to harness AI's power!
 I'll show you three game-changing tools that are not only powerful but also completely beginner-friendly.
 The best part?
 They all offer free options to get you started!